mohammedgmgn/MovieApp-Clean-Architecture/README.md

 ## ViewModels and LiveData

 These classes represent all of the data needed for the UI to display.
-You'll learn exactly how these two classes function together in this codelab.
+You'll learn exactly how these two classes function together in this Project.

 ## Repository